-Purge Old Data in Kestra – Executions, Logs, KV
+Purge Old Data in Kestra – Executions, Logs, Key-Value Store, Files

 Purge old execution data safely

-The recommended to keep optimized storage is to use io.kestra.plugin.core.execution.PurgeExecutions, io.kestra.plugin.core.log.PurgeLogs, and io.kestra.plugin.core.kv.PurgeKV.
+To keep storage optimized, use io.kestra.plugin.core.execution.PurgeExecutions, io.kestra.plugin.core.log.PurgeLogs, and io.kestra.plugin.core.kv.PurgeKV.

 Together, these replace the legacy io.kestra.plugin.core.storage.Purge task with a faster and more reliable process (~10x faster).